mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-10-16-rosebuds-pumpkins-portrait.md

   teaser: /assets/images/paperfaces-rosebuds-pumpkins-teaser.jpg
   thumbnail: /assets/images/paperfaces-rosebuds-pumpkins-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, twins, Mix]
+tags: [portrait, illustration, Paper for iOS, twins, Mix]
 ---

 Last weekend Wendy and me took the girls to the Great Pumpkin Farm for the second time this autumn.